Our Barramundi in Brown Butter Recipe comes together so fast, you’ll have dinner on the table in less than 30 minutes.

-It’s not unusual for my friend Pati and me to check in with each other on any given day about what we are planning for dinner.
-Sometimes it provides just the inspiration we need to follow through.
-And then there are the times we ask in case there’s an opening to invite ourselves over … if yours sounds better than mine kind of thing.
-So when she called on Monday and I told her we were having Barramundi in Brown Butter Sauce with Almonds, she said, “Didn’t you just have that?”
+It’s not unusual for friends check in with each other about what we are planning for dinner.
+So when a friend called on and I told her we were having Barramundi in Brown Butter Sauce with Almonds, she said, “Didn’t you just have that?”

 As a matter of fact, we’ve had it three times in four weeks.

 Admittedly, I cook a recipe multiple times in a short period to get it ready to post here, but in this case, it became a favorite.
 And it’s as fast as it is delicious.

 So quick, roasting the vegetables takes longer, which means there’s time to sip a white Bordeaux while prepping the fish.
 (There’s no wine in the sauce, just in the glass.)
 The whole thing is done in less than 15 minutes since the butter can brown while searing the fillets.

 We were impressed by the delicate, buttery texture of barramundi as well as how stable it remains from pan to plate.
 It is slightly sweet and exquisitely mild; ideal for those sensitive to “fishy” flavors.

 We have one of those in our family.
 She loves salmon because it doesn’t taste like … fish.
 When she stopped by for dinner, she was surprised by how much she enjoyed the barramundi.